-Handlowy - Investments S.A. seated in Luxembourg, belongs to special purpose investment entities, through which the Bank and the Capital Group conduct capital transactions.
-The entity is a wholly-owned subsidiary of the Bank and its activities are financed with refundable additional capital contributions, subordinated debt, loans and net profits earned.
+Handlowy Investments S.A. seated in Luxembourg, belongs to special purpose investment entities, through which the Bank and the Capital Group conduct capital transactions.
+The entity is a wholly-owned subsidiary of the Bank and its activities are financed with refundable additional capital contributions net profits earned.
 Due to intention to reduce the investment activities, Handlowy - Investments S.A. and similar holdings will be gradually sold or liquidated.
-As at 31 December 2009 Handlowy Investments S.A. had the portfolio composed of the following shares: Handlowy Investment II S.a.r.l. i Pol-Mot Holding S.A.
+As at 31 December 2010 Handlowy Investments S.A. had the portfolio composed of the following shares: Handlowy Investment II S.a.r.l. and Pol-Mot Holding S.A.

-PPH Spomasz Sp. z o.o. under liquidation, seated in Warsaw, fully owned by the Bank is one of the holdings deemed for sale.
+PPH Spomasz Sp. z o.o. under liquidation, seated in Warsaw, fully owned by the Bank is one of the holdings deemed for sale2.
 Its liquidation is highly advanced.

-b) ) proportionally consolidated
+b)) proportionally consolidated